cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     proofHeight: Height,
 ) {
-    // current channel must be in INITUPGRADE currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
+    // current channel must be in INITUPGRADE channel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
-    abortTransactionUnles(currentChannel.state == INITUPGRADE)
+    abortTransactionUnles(channel.state === INITUPGRADE)

+    upgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))
-    upgradeTimeout = provableStore.get(timeoutPath(portIdentifier, channelIdentifier))
+    upgradeTimeout = upgrade.timeout

     // proof must be from a height after timeout has elapsed.
-Either timeoutHeight or timeoutTimestamp must be defined.
+    // Either timeoutHeight or timeoutTimestamp must be defined.
-    // if timeoutHeight is defined and proof is from before timeout height
+    // if timeoutHeight is defined and proof is from before
-    // then abort transaction
+    // timeout height then abort transaction
+    abortTransactionUnless(
+      upgradeTimeout.timeoutHeight.IsZero() ||
-    abortTransactionUnless(upgradeTimeout.timeoutHeight.IsZero() || proofHeight >= upgradeTimeout.timeoutHeight)
+      proofHeight >= upgradeTimeout.timeoutHeight
+    )
-    // if timeoutTimestamp is defined then the consensus time from proof height must be greater than timeout timestamp connection = queryConnection(currentChannel.connectionIdentifier)
+    // if timeoutTimestamp is defined then the consensus time
+    // from proof height must be greater than timeout timestamp connection = provableStore.get(connectionPath(channel.connectionHops[0]))
+    abortTransactionUnless(
+      upgradeTimeout.timeoutTimestamp.IsZero() ||
-    abortTransactionUnless(upgradeTimeout.timeoutTimestamp.IsZero() || getTimestampAtHeight(connection, proofHeight) >= upgradeTimeout.timestamp)
+      getTimestampAtHeight(connection, proofHeight) >= upgradeTimeout.timestamp

-    // get underlying connection for proof verification connection = getConnection(currentChannel.connectionIdentifier)
+    )

-    // counterparty channel must be proved to still be in OPEN state or INITUPGRADE state (crossing hellos) abortTransactionUnless(counterpartyChannel.State === OPEN || counterpartyChannel.State == INITUPGRADE) abortTransactionUnless(verifyChannelState(connection, proofHeight, proofChannel, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, counterpartyChannel))
+    // counterparty channel must be proved to still be
+    // in OPEN state or INITUPGRADE state (crossing hellos) abortTransactionUnless(counterpartyChannel.State === OPEN || counterpartyChannel.State == INITUPGRADE)
+    abortTransactionUnless(
+      verifyChannelState(
+        connection,
+        proofHeight,
+        proofChannel,
+        channel.counterpartyPortIdentifier,
+        channel.counterpartyChannelIdentifier,
+        counterpartyChannel
+      )
+    )

-    // Error receipt passed in is either nil or it is a stale error receipt from a previous upgrade if prevErrorReceipt == nil {
+    // Error receipt passed in is either nil or it is a stale
+    // error receipt from a previous upgrade if prevErrorReceipt == nil {
+        abortTransactionUnless(
+          verifyErrorReceiptAbsence(
+            connection,
+            proofHeight,
-        abortTransactionUnless(verifyErrorReceiptAbsence(connection, proofHeight, proofErrorReceipt, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier))
+            proofErrorReceipt,
+            channel.counterpartyPortIdentifier,
+            channel.counterpartyChannelIdentifier
+          )
+        )
     } else {
-        // timeout for this sequence can only succeed if the error receipt written into the error path on the counterparty
+        // timeout for this sequence can only succeed if the error
+        // receipt written into the error path on the counterparty
         // was for a previous sequence by the timeout deadline. sequence = provableStore.get(channelUpgradeSequencePath(portIdentifier, channelIdentifier))
         abortTransactionUnless(sequence > prevErrorReceipt.sequence)
-        abortTransactionUnless(verifyErrorReceipt(connection, proofHeight, proofErrorReceipt, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, prevErrorReceipt))
+        abortTransactionUnless(
+          verifyErrorReceipt(
+            connection,
+            proofHeight,
+            proofErrorReceipt,
+            channel.counterpartyPortIdentifier,
+            channel.counterpartyChannelIdentifier,
+            prevErrorReceipt
+          )
+        )
     }

-    // we must restore the channel since the timeout verification has passed currentChannel.state = OPEN
+    // we must restore the channel since the timeout verification has passed channel.state = OPEN
-    provableStore.set(channelPath(portIdentifier, channelIdentifier), currentChannel)
+    provableStore.set(channelPath(portIdentifier, channelIdentifier), channel)

     // delete auxilliary state
     provableStore.delete(channelUpgradePath(portIdentifier, channelIdentifier))